hbctraining/DGE_workshop_salmon_online/lessons/01c_RNAseq_count_distribution.md

 ## Differential Expression with DESeq2

 DESeq2 is a popular tool for gene-level differential expression analysis.
 It uses the negative binomial distribution, employing a slightly more stringent approach compared to some methods yet having a good balance between sensitivity and specificity (reducing both false positives and false negatives).
-Consequently, the number of differentially expressed genes will be fewer, but as shown in the figure above these genes have been found to be a subset of genes identified by other methods.

 > ### Other tools for Differential Expression Analysis
 > There are a number of software packages that have been developed for differential expression analysis of RNA-seq data.
 Most adopt the **negative binomial approach**, however there are other tools based on non-parametric methods suitable for larger sample sizes.
 An extensive comparison of these methods can be found in [Soneson and Dleorenzi, 2013](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-91).